lbryio/spec/index.md

 <!-- done -->

 Names in the claimtrie are normalized to avoid confusion due to Unicode equivalence or casing.
-All names are normalized using the NFD normalization form, then lowercased using the en_US locale.
+All names are converted using [Unicode Normalization Form D](http://unicode.org/reports/tr15/#Norm_Forms) (NFD), then lowercased using the en_US locale when possible.

 ### URLs